build-on-aws/bedrock-agent-txt2sql/README.md

 - Now we will need to modify the **Advanced prompts**.
-Select the orange **Edit in Agent Builder** button at the top.
-Scroll to the bottom and in the advanced prompts section, select `Edit`.
+While your still in edit mode, Scroll dow to the advanced prompts section, and select `Edit`.

 ![ad prompt btn](images/advance_prompt_btn.png)

 - In the `Advanced prompts`, navigate to the **Orchestration** tab.
-Enable the `Override orchestration template defaults` option.
-Also, make sure that `Activate orchestration template` is enabled.
+Enable the `Override orchestration template defaults` option. `Activate orchestration template` should be enabled by default.
+Otherwise, enable it.

-- In the `Prompt template editor`, go to line 22-23, then copy/paste the following prompt:
+- In the `Prompt template editor`, go to line 19-20, make a line space, then copy/paste the following prompt (**Make sure to update the alias values in the schemas first**):

 ```sql
 Here are the table schemas for the Amazon Athena database <athena_schemas>.